America's nuclear headache: old plutonium with nowhere to go

 The National Nuclear Security Administration, the part of the Energy Department that oversees the nuclear sites and materials, favors switching to the dilute-and-dispose method.
 In recent testimony before a House of Representatives subcommittee, Lisa Gordon-Hagerty, the new NNSA administrator, said that method would “cost billions less” than completing the MOX plant.

 Plutonium is a versatile nuclear bomb material.
-Terrorists would need only 11 kilograms or less to make a bomb, Lyman says.
+Terrorists would need only 11 pounds (5 kg) or less to make a bomb, Lyman says.

 Its ordinarily limited radioactivity makes plutonium safe for terrorists or other thieves to transport with little risk of radiation injury.
 It goes undetected by most sensors.
 It radiates alpha particles, relatively large on an atomic scale, which means the thin glass of a test tube, the leather of a briefcase, or even air or skin stop them.
 The danger from handling small amounts is inhaling plutonium dust.
 In that case, the dust spreads from the lungs throughout the body, causing multiple kinds of cancer.